NophKe/Vy/README.md

             note that you are back in __main__ no matter what this means!
     >>> _

-Once in python mode you can interract with the editor with the «editor» variable!
+Once in python mode you can interact with the editor with the «editor» variable!

 from vy.textfile import TextFile